 There are a myriad of tax saving opportunities if you have a rental property, so make sure you tell your accountant right away if you are interested in purchasing one.
 We also advise talking with a financial advisor before buying a rental property to ensure this fits in with your financial plan and that you’re ready for potential responsibilities associated with it.

 - Are you saving receipts?

 If you donate to charity, save the receipt.
 If you made a major purchase (like a vehicle), save the receipt.
 If you own a business, save the receipt for ANY business related expense!
 Nearly all deductions require some kind of “proof.”
 Your accountant should be asking you a number of questions about your activities throughout the year to determine if you are eligible for these kinds of deductions at year end.
 If you have any inkling that an expense or donation may be deductible, save the receipt and show to your accountant – who knows, you may save money!

 Taxes are most people’s least favorite subject, but with a little bit of strategy it can be well worth the effort required.
 If you’re battling through tax season we would be happy to work with you and your tax professional to help coordinate strategies for your financial plan.

-Prism Planning Partners, LLC dba Prism Planning Partners is a registered investment advisor in the State of Illinois.
+Prism Planning Partners, LLC dba Prism Planning Partners is an SEC registered investment advisor.
 When you access other web sites through links in this article you are leaving our web site and assume total responsibility and risk for your use of the site you are linking to.
 We make no representation as to the completeness or accuracy of information provided at that site.
 This article is for informational purposes only and does not constitute an offer to sell, a solicitation or offer to buy, or recommendation of any security or product.
 Prism Planning Partners does not provide tax advice, consult with your tax professional to determine if this information is appropriate for you.